BZoennchen/supercollider-book/chapters/supercollider/basics.md

 By calling ``SynthDef.new()`` or just ``SynthDef()`` we generate a new factory object that produces synth according to the ``SynthDef`` blueprint.
 On behalf of the perspective of the audio server **scsynth**, this factory object produces ``Synth`` objects!
-A ``SynthDef`` encapsulates the client-side representation of a given definition and provides methods for creating new defs, writing them to disk, and streaming them to a server.
+A ``SynthDef`` encapsulates the client-side representation of a synth definition and provides methods for creating new ``Synths``, writing them to disk, and streaming them to a server.

 Each ``SynthDef`` has a name which we have to use if we want to generate a ``Synth`` produced by ``SynthDef``.
 The name can either be a ``String`` ``"sineWave"`` or a symbol ``\sineWave``.